How we approached collaborative editing

 We have implemented the backend as a SaaS solution ready for zero-effort instant integration with your application.
 However, if for various reasons you cannot use a cloud solution, an on-premise version of the collaboration server is also available.

 We spent significant time and effort on designing and implementing a highly optimized client-server communication protocol for real-time collaboration.
-We plan to talk more about some optimizations we worked on recently in another article (to be published soon).
+We talked more about some optimizations we worked on recently in How we reduced traffic 10-20 times - data compression in real-time collaboration.

 # What’s next

-Apart from constantly adjusting and optimizing the real-time collaboration algorithms, we plan to introduce more features that will bring the ultimate collaborative editing experience to CKEditor 5 Ecosystem.
+Apart from constantly adjusting and optimizing the real-time collaboration algorithms, we are still introducing more features that will bring the ultimate collaborative editing experience to CKEditor 5 Ecosystem.
 We have already started prototyping and preparing the architecture for them:

 - Versioning and diffing – Save versions of your document and compare them.